Skip to main content

 Implementation

-nilRAG is a standalone library available through PyPI and open-source on GitHub.
-Developers can use nilRAG as a feature of SecretLLM to enhance the inference with context that has been uploaded to SecretVault.
+nilRAG is a standalone open-source library available on PyPI and on GitHub.
+Developers can use nilRAG as a feature of Private LLMs to enhance the inference with context that has been uploaded to Private Storage.

 Performance Expectations